nuriakman/PHP-Egitimi/how.web.works.md

 # Faydalı Linkler

-## Detaylı Anlarım: How web works?
+## Detaylı Anlatım: How web works?
 https://github.com/vasanthk/how-web-works

 ## What happens when you type google.com into your browser and press enter
 https://github.com/alex/what-happens-when